 2004 - The Rod McCowan House, 222 Tennwood Court, Durham.
-This incredible home took four years from start to finish and is one of the Triangle largest examples of Modernist design.
+This incredible home took four years from start to finish and is one of the Triangle's largest Modernist houses.
 It took so long due to numerous design changes plus squabbles between the architects.
 Frank Harmon basically designed the exterior.
 Petrarca and Charles Holden, both of whom by then had left Harmon's firm, did the rest of the project.
 Petrarca’s Tonic Construction and Sigmon Construction built it.
 Four bedrooms, 6456 square feet, four full bathrooms, two half baths.
-Was on the market from 2008-2011.
-Foreclosed in August 2010.
-Sold in February 2011 to Madhu Beriwal who did a restoration designed by Ellen Cassilly.
+Was on the market and essentially abandoned from 2008-2011.
+Sold in 2011 to Madhu Beriwal who did a restoration designed by Ellen Cassilly.

 2006 - The John and Molly Chiles Residence, 4217 Laurel Ridge Drive, Raleigh.
 3,800 square feet on 1.83 acres.
 Petrarca and Charles Holden designed this unique home on the steel frame of a previous residence left in disrepair for 15 years.
 James Franklin Taylor, a product design graduate of the NCSU School of Design, built the original frame and house in the 1970’s with his buddy Ligon Flynn.
 Taylor constantly changed things, taking apart whole sections and rebuilding (top photo).
 He even had a room like a hovercraft that would "float" around the steel frame.
 Most of the time, however, the house was in tarps.
 It was constantly under construction from Taylor's tinkering.
 Taylor decided to move to the Bahamas and lived in a Frank Harmon house.
 After Taylor's death, his wife sold the land to the Chiles.
 Petrarca did the construction.
 Structural Engineer, Richard Kaydos-Daniels.
 Second photo by Leilani Carter.
 Other photos by James West.